Ford Focus (second generation, Europe)

-The Ford Focus Mk 2 is an automobile that was produced by Ford Motor Company from 2005 to 2010.
+The Ford Focus Mk 2 is the second generation of Ford Focus, a range of small family cars produced by Ford Motor Company from 2005 to 2010.
 It was launched at the Paris Motor Show on September 25, 2004, as a three and five-door hatchback and an estate, although the new car was previewed, in 4-door saloon form, as the 'Focus Concept' developed by Ford Europe at the Beijing Motor Show in mid-2005.

 Design and engineering

-The Mk 2, codenamed C307, uses the Ford C1 platform which is shared with the Volvo S40, V50 and C70, Mazda3 and Focus C-Max.
+The Mk 2, code-named C307, uses the Ford C1 platform which is shared with the Volvo C30, S40, V50, C70, Mazda3 and Focus C-Max.
 Ford calls this platform sharing programme "Global Shared Technologies".

-The basic suspension design, which contributed much to the Mk 1's success, was carried over largely unchanged from its predecessor which, along with a 10% stiffer bodyshell, offers a better ride according to Ford.
-The same body styles as the Mk 1 Focus were offered, though the saloon did not appear until mid-2005.
+The basic suspension design, which contributed much to the Mk 1's success, was carried over largely unchanged from its predecessor, which, along with a 10% stiffer bodyshell, offers a better ride according to Ford.
+The same body styles as the Mk 1 Focus were offered; however, the saloon (sedan) variant was introduced in mid-2005.

-The Focus Mk 2 is much larger and considerably heavier than its predecessor with a 25 mm (1 in) increase in wheelbase 168 mm (6.6 in) longer.
+The Focus Mk 2 is much larger and considerably heavier than its predecessor, with a 25 mm (1 in) increase in wheelbase 168 mm (6.6 in) longer.
 It is 8 mm (0.3 in) taller and 138 mm (5.4 in) wider.
 As a result, the interior and boot space have increased.
-New technologies include a KeyFree system, a solar-reflect windshield, adaptive front lighting, Bluetooth hands-free phones and voice control for audio, telephone and climate control systems.
+New technologies include a KeyFree system, a solar-reflect windshield, adaptive front lighting, Bluetooth hands-free phones, and voice control for audio, telephone, and climate control systems.

-It also features either a Durashift 6-speed manual transmission, Durashift 4-speed automatic transmission, the all-new Durashift advanced manual transmission or just the standard manual.
+It also features either a Durashift 6-speed manual transmission, Durashift 4-speed automatic transmission, the all-new Durashift advanced manual transmission, or just the standard manual.

-The perceived build quality and finish of the interior was another important step up from the Mk 1 - an area where the original car was criticized in comparison to the Volkswagen Golf Mk4 which had defined a much higher standard for the class overall.
+The perceived build quality and finish of the interior was another important step up from the Mk 1—an area where the original car was criticized in comparison to the Volkswagen Golf Mk4, which had defined a much higher standard for the class overall.
 As a consequence, the Mk 2 featured a padded, soft feel dashboard, damped action for the glovebox, interior grab handles, chrome finish interior door handles, more positive action switchgear, and with better attention paid to material quality and overall finish compared to the Mk 1.

 Stylistically, the Mk 2's styling features the same design language found in the Mondeo and Fiesta.
-Although still recognisable as a Focus the new car uses styling features from the abandoned B-Proposal for the original Focus which never reached production.
+Although still recognisable as a Focus the new car uses styling features from the abandoned B-Proposal for the original Focus, which never reached production.